joshua-augustinus/balance_algo_tester/README.md

+# Introduction

+This repo is a copy of [Teifion's Balance Tester](https://github.com/beyond-all-reason/balance_algorithm) but with some new balance algorithms.

 # BalanceAlgorithm

 A set of files from [Teiserver](https://github.com/beyond-all-reason/teiserver) for testing balance algorithm changes without needing to have a whole server testing setup.